wasim007choudhary/EIP1967-UUPS-Upgradeable-Contracts-And-delegatecall-/README.md

 - A **8 year old child can too taste and understand  every concept through the story mode** , and
 - A **smart-contract auditor can respect its correctness**, and
 - **Future-you can instantly remember everything** even after months.
+- **After the concepts, we will touch the added contracts from the repo and understand it better** hence, no stone unturned!

 This one file will teach you: